 Heritage Garment Preservation uses virgin solvent on all dry-cleaned gowns.

 Some dry-cleaning shops use what is called wet-cleaning for their wedding dress cleaning.
 Wet cleaning is simply cleaning with water and has several advantages.

 - It is the best cleaner for sugar spills, most food stains, and dirty hems.

 - If the dress has been well rinsed, wet-cleaning leaves no chemicals on the dress, which will help to keep the dress in the best possible condition.

-- Water washing removes the fabric sizing (a starch like substance added to fabric during manufacturing.)
-Removing the sizing helps protect your gown, because sizing is enticing to mice and insects!
+- Water cleaning removes the fabric sizing (a starch like substance added to fabric during manufacturing.)
+Removing the sizing helps protect your gown, because sizing can oxidize into visible stains and discoloration and is enticing to mice and insects!